Guide to Energy Efficiency with Solid Fuel

 Further Information and contacts

-Comprehensive listings of exempt appliances and authorised smokeless fuels www.uksmokecontrolareas.co.uk.
-Also look in the HETAS Guide to Approved Products and Services which includes listings for exempt appliances approved by HETAS.
+Comprehensive listings of exempt appliances and authorised smokeless fuels https://www.gov.uk/smoke-control-area-rules.
+Also, look in the HETAS Guide to Approved Products and Services which includes listings for exempt appliances approved by HETAS.

 - Building Regulations can be viewed at www.planningportal.gov.uk

-- Energy Savings Trust www.est.org.uk Tel: 0207 222 0101 - Gives advice on energy savings and produce a variety of publications for individuals and communities.
+- Energy Savings Trust https://energysavingtrust.org.uk/ Tel: 0800 444 202 – Gives advice on energy savings and produces a variety of publications for individuals and communities.

-- National Energy Foundation – Advice on renewable energy, wood suppliers and wood pellet stoves www.greenenergy.org.uk telephone 01908 66 5555.
-The NEF also hosts logpile, a list of wood suppliers – visit www.logpile.co.uk or telephone 01908 665555.
+- National Energy Foundation – Advice on renewable energy, wood suppliers, and wood pellet stoves www.greenenergy.org.uk telephone 01908 66 5555.

 - HETAS LTD for a full list of engineers and approved fuels, appliances and services, and some appliance efficiencies www.hetas.co.uk.